vbot23/3D-spacecraft/README.md

 4. patience

-drag .apk into your Android device, and then install.
+Raw the .apk file first and then drag it into your Android device.
+INSTALL IT!!
 Start your "Fantastic" game adventure!